mendix/docs/content/en/docs/refguide/modeling/menus/edit-menu/preferences-dialog.md

 {{% /alert %}}

 ### 6.2 Rendering

-Sometimes hardware and driver issues cause performance problems when running Studio Pro.
-These issues can manifest in form of dialogs opening and closing much slower than expected, and general sluggishness of the UI.
+Hardware and driver issues may cause performance problems when running Studio Pro.
+These issues can appear in form of dialogs opening and closing much slower than expected, and general slowness of the UI.
 In case the hardware problems cannot be solved, it is possible to mitigate these issues by turning the **Enable software rendering mode** setting on.
-Enabling this setting will require a restart of Studio Pro to take effect.
+Enabling this setting requires a restart of Studio Pro to take effect.
 Running the application with this setting on may increase the CPU usage.

 {{% alert color="info" %}}
 This functionality is currently available in Studio Pro 9.24 or above.